arzuman-hasanov/Handwritten-Digit-Recognition-TensorFlow-Keras/README.md

 This project demonstrates the basic workflow of building an image classification system using a Convolutional Neural Network.
 It can serve as an introduction to deep learning, computer vision, and handwritten digit recognition with TensorFlow/Keras.

-## 📌 Future Improvements

-* Add model evaluation on the MNIST test set
-* Display accuracy and loss graphs
-* Add a confusion matrix
-* Support multiple input image formats
-* Improve prediction preprocessing for handwritten images
-* Build a simple web interface for digit recognition
-* Upgrade the saved model format to `.keras`

-## 📄 License

-This project is available for educational and personal use.